GCC DOA and TOA

 Description

-The GCC DOA and TOA block estimates the direction and time of signal arrival at the antenna array.
-The block uses generalised cross-correlation with phase transform (GCC-PHAT).
+Block GCC DOA and TOA evaluates the direction and time of arrival of the signal to the antenna array.
+The block uses a generalized cross-correlation with phase transform (GCC-PHAT) algorithm.

 Ports